james-gould/azure-keyvault-emulator/CONFIG.md

 The following configuration changes how the `AzureKeyVaultEmulator.Aspire.Hosting` library behaves:

 - `LocalCertificatePath (string)`: Instructs the local path of the SSL certificates.
 Defaults to `""`.
-    - If unset/null your local user directory will be used, ie on Windows this is `C:/Users/Name/` with the certificates placed in `keyvaultemulator/certs` for the full path of `C:/Users/Name/keyvaultemulator/certs`.
+    - If unset/null your local user directory will be used, ie on Windows `C:/Users/Name/keyvaultemulator/certs`.
 - `ShouldGenerateCertificates (bool)`: Attempt to create the SSL certificates.
 Defaults to `true`.
 - `LoadCertificatesIntoTrustStore (bool)`: Attempt installation of the certificates, requires admin rights.
 Defaults to `true`.
 - `ForceCleanupOnShutdown (bool)`: Attempt to delete SSL certificates at `LocalCertificatePath` on shutdown.
 This is unstable and shouldn't be relied upon.
 Defaults to `false`.